 Azure Load Balancer

 Azure Load Balancer is a network transmission layer service (layer 4).
-In cluster setups, Azure Load Balancer directs traffic to the primary service instance or the healthy node if there's a fault.
+In cluster configurations, Azure Load Balancer directs traffic to the primary service instance or the healthy node if there's a fault.
 We recommend using Azure Standard Load Balancer for all SAP scenarios.
 It offers by-design security implementation and blocks outgoing traffic from the back-end pool unless you enable outbound connectivity to public endpoints.
+In addition, you can also use an Azure NAT Gateway to get outbound connectivity.

 Also, if you decide to deploy SAP workloads in Azure Availability Zones, the Standard Load Balancer is zone-aware.